oondeo/docker-odoo/README.md

     docker run -P --link odoo_dbsrv:db yajo/odoo debug start

+To debug your unit tests, run it as:

+    docker run -P --link odoo_dbsrv:db yajo/odoo debug unittest one_module,other

 As long as you don't use the `debug` script, the wdb server does not start, and port 1984 does not listen to anything, so you don't need to expose it.